chef/chef-vault/THEORY.md

 chef-vault fetches the data bag item foo/bar_keys.
 It then looks for a key in the data bag named 'alice'.
-The value of this key is the asymetrically encrypted copy of the shared secret specific to alice.
+The value of this key is the asymmetrically encrypted copy of the shared secret specific to alice.

 chef-vault then uses alice's private key (typically `~/.chef/alice.pem`) to decrypt the shared secret.

-If a key named alice is not found, chef-vault would have emitted an error to the effect that the vault was not encrypted for her and that someone else who does have access to the bag needs to add her as an administrator before she can view it.
+If the \_keys data bag did not have a key 'alice', chef-vault would have emitted an error to the effect that the vault was not encrypted for her and that someone else who does have access to the bag needs to add her as an administrator before she can view it.

 Using the decrypted shared secret, chef-vault loads the Chef encrypted data bag foo/bar.
 The plaintext contents of this bag